genenetwork/gn_server/doc/design.md

 first ask for an area to upload and that is done through a unique hash value.

-    curl -X POST -d username="Rob Williams" -d tokenid=projectid http://127.0.0.1:8880/submit/get_token
+    curl -X POST -d username="Rob Williams" -d tokenid=projectid http://127.0.0.1:8880/token/get
     CeaRwqNSkrlO7fMPpVa4Yle1dRJxkHjFddrHhotJkxg

 the returned token also represents a physical disk directory and the name can be regenerated using the same input tokenid and user combination.
-It is a kind of storage that may be persistent.
+It is a kind of storage that is persistent - though it may expire at some point.
 Typically one token will be used for one analysis.
 That is why you can specify a projectid.

 The next step is to upload data.
 Upload some files in R/qtl2 format from http://kbroman.org/qtl2/pages/sampledata.html using